marksoulier/ZOMBY_arduino/README.md

 Left rear: 0x83 (131)
 Right rear: 0x84 (132)

-Below is some code we used to test the ZOMBY and the RoboClaw library.
-We based it off of the SimplePWM example.
+We made "zomby_test" to test the ZOMBY and the RoboClaw library.
+We based it off of the SimplePWM example on the RoboClaw library github page.

+We made "zomby_rc_test" to test controlling the ZOMBY with a radio transmitter.

+For that, we used an arduino library called RC Receiver.
+It makes mapping RC receiver input quick and simple.
+There are two pieces of code that allow you to test your RC receiver input and map it to a usable value:
+- RC_raw: prints raw input from RC receiver to serial monitor.
+- RC_mapped: allows you to set the max and min raw input of each channel so the library can correctly map it to a value from 0 to 100.